monome-community/norns-community/README.md

 # TODO

+- import docs to each script (from readme.md, doc/index.md, or local static backup from wiki)
+- import conver.png for each script (from list of possible sources in repo) into the static assets folder
+- add `/tag/arc`, `/tag/sequencer`, etc. layout and pages for jekyll
+- fallbacks for screenshots (presently only checks in ./assets/screenshots)
 - ABOUT page
   - write up contribution guidelines
-  - where docs go (/readme.md or /doc/index.md) (optional)
+  - where docs go (/readme.md or /doc/index.md)
-- migrate tag filter (search) to use community.json (local copy, so that the site can be "downloaded" for offline viewing)
-- add `/tag/arc`, `/tag/sequencer`, etc. layout and pages for jekyll
-- fallbacks for screenshots (presently only checks in ./assets/screenshots)
+  - where cover image can go (list)

 # norns.community site generator